ryanbrainard/shoehorn/README.md

     ENV_VAR_TO_MAP_TO_A_NEW_NAME=new.name.as.system.property
     ENV_VAR_TO_MAP_TO_MULTIPLE_NEW_NAMES=new.name.as.system.property another.name.as.system.property

-The mappings can provided to Shoehorn either as environment variables starting with `SHOEHORN_MAP`, as an argument to the agent, or both.
+The mappings are provided to Shoehorn as environment variables starting with `SHOEHORN_MAP`.
 Multiple mappings can be can be placed on the same line with `;` delimiters.
 For example, to set the mappings above as envronment variables:

     export SHOEHORN_MAP_MULTI="ENV_VAR_TO_MAP_AS_IS;ENV_VAR_TO_MAP_TO_A_NEW_NAME=new.name.as.system.property"